 What’s the difference between earnings vs revenue for ads?
 Nothing but semantics really, they are both terms used to describe the monetization of ad inventory by publishers.

 Now, you might be saying, “if they pay more for my inventory, aren’t I making more revenue (or earnings)”?
-The answer is simply, no. We’ve seen over and over again that eCPM and CPM aren’t the best indicators of overall revenue improvement.
+The answer is simply, no. We’ve seen over and over again that ad eCPM and CPMs aren’t the best indicators of overall revenue improvement.
 Even RPM — which looks at revenue per thousand impressions — does not present a directionally accurate metric for publishers because it does not take into account earnings, visitors, SEO, and critical UX metrics that drive a site’s long-term success.

 What’s a good eCPM or RPM?
 Look at EPMV Instead…

 The questions of, “what’s a good eCPM, CPM, or RPM?” is actually the wrong question.
 As we outlined above, they do not take into account important things like an ads impact on SEO, UX metrics, or traffic.
-This means you could have eCPM, RPM, and CPM metrics that are going up but overall session earnings that are decreasing.
+This means you could calculate eCPM, RPM, and CPM metrics that are going up but overall session earnings that are decreasing.